-Brex is the only corporate credit that doesn't require a personal guarantee.
+Brex is one of the only corporate credit cards that doesn't require a personal guarantee.
 To help you build business credit history, Brex also reports your on-time card payments to Dun & Bradstreet and Experian.

 Credit limits for corporate cards, or the maximum amount a borrower can spend, are set by factors such as business credit score, debt amount, and repayment history.

 Alternatively, Brex evaluates companies based on modern metrics like cash balance and sales revenue to provide credit.
 Credit grace periods, anywhere from a few weeks to a few months, give you time to pay down balances.